MillionConcepts/multidex/installation_guide.md

 ## step 0: clone the repository to your computer

-If you have `git` installed on your computer and are set up with SSH keys in your `git` account, navigate in a terminal emulator to wherever you'd like to place the software and run `git clone git@github.com:MillionConcepts/multidex.git`.
+If you have `git` installed on your computer, navigate in a terminal emulator to wherever you'd like to place the software and run `git clone https://github.com/MillionConcepts/multidex.git`.
 If you don't, and you are on Windows or MacOS, we recommend using [GitHub Desktop](https://desktop.github.com/).
-Install that program, run it, log in to your account, choose "clone a repository from the Internet," and choose "MillionConcepts/multidex".
+Install that program, run it, log in to your account, choose "clone a repository from the Internet," click the "URL" tab, paste `https://github.com/MillionConcepts/multidex.git` into the 'Repository URL' field, and click 'Clone'.

 ## step 1: install conda